At Blick Rothenberg we recognise that our people are the key to the success of our business.

 - Proportion of men and women in each pay quartile.

-We are pleased to share our gender pay and bonus gap figures which have helped us to understand how the average earnings of male and female employees working at Blick Rothenberg differ.
 The data in our gender pay analysis, taken at 5 April 2018, has been calculated using the standard methodologies set out in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Our Gender Pay and Bonus Gap Data